Corpo Truppe Volontarie: 1936

 Republican propaganda poster against "the claw of the Italian invader".

-3 September: Republican forces from Catalonia, under the command of Captain Alberto Bayo, made a landing on Majorca.
+3 September: Republican forces from Catalonia, under the command of Captain Alberto Bayo, made a landing on Mallorca.
 His formations were the target of the Italian Air Force, which attacked on 24 October.
 On the same date, Italian bombers and fighters launched their first air raid on Madrid.
 That was intended to demonstrate to the Republican forces the power of Franco's allies.
 In the following days, they began a series of bombing raids on the Spanish capital.

 2 November: Italian and German bombers and their fighter escorts were attacked by Soviet aircraft, nicknamed "Chatos" by the Spanish, which resulted in some losses for the Italians.

 12 December: After the failure of Franco's offensive on Madrid, Mussolini decided to send regular army forces to Spain.
 Mussolini made that decision after he had consulted Italian Minister of Foreign Affairs Galeazzo Ciano and General Mario Roatta, who were then two of the most influential men in Italy.
 Roatta was made the Commander-in-Chief of the Italian "expeditionary force".
 General Luigi Frusci became his Deputy Commander.

 23 December: The first formation of 3,000 troops landed in Cádiz and was called the "Italian Army Mission".